On Sequence Groups

-It follows from Proposition \ref{Proposition2} that for any sequence $X\in \mathcal R(t)$ it can be intertwined with the sequence $WX$ to give the sequence in $\mathcal R(T,Q)$ with even numbered elements essentially equal to the elements of $X$, and odd numbered elements essentially equal to the elements of $WX$.
+It follows from the formula (1) that the sequences $Z \in \mathcal R(t)$ and $WZ$ can be recombined to give a sequence in $\mathcal R(T,Q)$ with even-numbered elements essentially equal to the elements of $Z$, and odd-numbered elements essentially equal to the elements of $WZ$.